 The Market House is the focal point of Castle Cary and is a Grade II* listed building dating from 1855.
 Originally used to host the town’s Market Traders, the building fell into disrepair as the markets petered out.
 Extensive renovation of The Market House was completed early in 2014 and this iconic building now offers internal and external areas to let for community and commercial events.

-‘The Shambles’ – the old meat market – is now a unique venue for productions, lectures, exhibitions, workshops, consultations, films, meetings and more.
+‘The Shambles’ – the old meat market – is now a unique venue for productions, lectures, exhibitions, workshops, consultations, films, meetings and so much more.
 Complete with: glazed roof; underfloor heating; seating for up to 50 people; a purpose built servery and top of the range AV and projector equipment.

 From the Shambles, step out to the covered ‘Undercroft’, which is enclosed on three sides, with its pillared frontage open towards Castle Cary’s idyllic Market Place.
 It is a perfect overspill area for events in The Shambles, and also provides a quirky covered area for extended markets and summer social events.